MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/archive-or-delete-a-team.md

 ## Archive a team

 Follow these steps to archive a team.
-You must be an admin to make these changes.
+You must be a Teams service admin to make these changes.
 See [Use Teams administrator roles to manage Teams](https://docs.microsoft.com/microsoftteams/using-admin-roles) to read about getting admin roles and permissions.

 1. In the admin center, select **Teams**.
 2. Select a team by clicking the team name.